Meowcat285/MazeGuides/mazeguides-mkdocs/docs/guides/baseline.markdown

 If you have **Party Limit Begone Legacy** installed, then you will need to delete your `exe` files in your bin folder.
 Delete the backup too

-{: .important }
+!!! note

     The exes do not get altered/reinstalled when you verify the game so this is a MUST! if you had Party limit begone mod legacy.
 If you use the .pak version then do not worry and skip this step!

 ---